How Azure subscriptions are associated with Azure AD

 Signing in when you used your work email for your Microsoft account

 Let’s start with the accounts that you can use to sign in.
-There are two types: a Microsoft account (formerly known as Microsoft Live ID) and an Azure AD organizational account.
+There are two types: a Microsoft account (formerly known as Microsoft Live ID) and a work or school account, which is an account stored in Azure AD.

 For example, here a user with a Microsoft account signs in to the Azure Management Portal.